fab-jul/RC-PyTorch/README.md

 ## Prepare dataset

-We uploaded our training set as 10 `.tar.gz` files, which you can download and extract with the handy `training_set_helper.py` script.
+We uploaded our training set as 10 `.tar.gz` files, which you can download and extract with the handy `training_set_helper.py` script:

 ```bash
 pushd "$RC_ROOT/RC-PyTorch/src"